-- 23.2.1.
-Go to the GAO Website (https://gao.az.gov/) and select Travel Information from the Travel Menu. - 23.2.2.
-Click on the link to Current Alaska, Hawaii and Overseas Rates-Lodging and Meal Index, which will take one to the Defense Travel Management Office (DoD). - 23.2.3.
-Find the rates applicable to the appropriate location and time of year. - 23.2.4.
-To determine the allowable reimbursement rates using the DOD website, the following adjustments and computations must be made: - 23.2.4.1.Lodging rates, as posted on the DoD website, apply as a room rate without further modification.
-To these rates may be added any taxes or other charges imposed by local government jurisdictions. - 23.2.4.2.To determine the reimbursement limitations on meals and incidentals in Alaska, Hawaii and out-of-country locations, add the DoD Local Meal Rate (not the Proportional Meal Rate) to the Local Incidental Rate and subtract ten dollars (\$10) from that sum. - 23.2.4.3.
+- 24.1.4.
+If the city is not listed but the county in which the city is located is, use the rate applicable to the county in which the meal is taken. - 24.1.5.
+If neither the city nor the county is listed, use the default rate listed at the top of every page of the table. - 24.2.
+For travel outside the continental U.S.: - 24.2.1.
+Go to the GAO Website (https://gao.az.gov/) and select Travel Information from the Travel Menu. - 24.2.2.
+Click on the link to Current Alaska, Hawaii and Overseas Rates-Lodging and Meal Index, which will take one to the Defense Travel Management Office (DoD). - 24.2.3.
+Find the rates applicable to the appropriate location and time of year. - 24.2.4.
+To determine the allowable reimbursement rates using the DOD website, the following adjustments and computations must be made: - 24.2.4.1.Lodging rates, as posted on the DoD website, apply as a room rate without further modification.
+To these rates may be added any taxes or other charges imposed by local government jurisdictions. - 24.2.4.2.To determine the reimbursement limitations on meals and incidentals in Alaska, Hawaii and out-of-country locations, add the DoD Local Meal Rate (not the Proportional Meal Rate) to the Local Incidental Rate and subtract ten dollars (\$10) from that sum. - 24.2.4.3.
 The breakdown of partial day meals or subtractions for meals provided in Alaska, Hawaii and out-of-country locations can be done using the following percentages of the full-day limitations: